oracularzebra/pritunl-slack-integration-docker/README.md

 3. Compares with existing routes in MongoDB (matched by `comment: "dns:<hostname>"`)
 4. If any hostname's IPs changed, saves pending routes to a file and sends an interactive Slack message with **Approve** / **Reject** buttons
 5. Clicking **Approve** applies the new routes to MongoDB, restarts OpenVPN, and removes the pending file
-6. Clicking **Reject** saves the rejected state to a cache file (`rejected_routes.json`) so the same changes won't trigger a new notification — only a DNS change to different IPs will re-trigger
+6. Clicking **Reject** removes the pending file — the poller will notify again on the next cycle if the same change is still detected
 7. Only routes matching tracked hostnames are touched — other routes are left intact
+8. The poller will not overwrite a pending file with different routes (avoids race where approval reads wrong data).
+If changes match what's already pending, it re-sends the notification instead of skipping

 ## Configuration